-Your knee pain is limiting your ability and potential.
+Your knee arthritis pain is limiting your ability and potential.
 Conservative therapy, including physical therapy, has not provided significant or sustained improvement.
 Your doctor has advised you that you have mild to moderate knee osteoarthritis.
 What to do?

 Hazards of Steroids